 Long-term Commitments for Funded Projects

 Acquisition projects must be operated and maintained forever.
-Restoration project applicants must demonstrate a committment to 10 years or more of stewardship for the project.
+Restoration project applicants must demonstrate a commitment to 10 years or more of stewardship for the project.